jaredtritz/jsonsails-readthedocs/source/scripting/module_js.rst

 Module JS
 =========

-Any valid javascript is acceptable
+Any valid javascript is acceptable.
+In addition, there's a global 'js' object hoisted into context which exposes the :doc:`JSonSails API</../api_docs/js_api>`.

 .. _`ufile-writing-modulejs`:
 .. _`uvalue-format`: